-John uses traffic log cookies to identify which pages are being used.
-This helps him analyse data about web page traffic and improve the website in order to tailor it to customer needs.
-He only uses this information for statistical analysis purposes and then the data is removed from the system.
+I use traffic log cookies to identify which pages are being used.
+This helps me analyse data about web page traffic and improve the website in order to tailor it to customer needs.
+I only use this information for statistical analysis purposes and then the data is removed from the system.

-Overall, cookies help provide you with a better website, by enabling John to monitor which pages you find useful and which you do not.
-A cookie in no way gives him access to your computer or any information about you, other than the data you choose to share with him.
+Overall, cookies help provide you with a better website, by enabling me to monitor which pages you find useful and which you do not.
+A cookie in no way gives me access to your computer or any information about you, other than the data you choose to share with me.